 - Phase 2 treatment

 Phase 2 treatment is a complements Phase 1 treatment in many ways.
-If the child was subjected to phase 1 braces before he/she could develop all of the teeth, then Phase 2 presents the perfect opportunity for the orthodontist to attach braces to all the developed teeth and align them correctly.
+If the child was subjected to phase 1 remove braces before he/she could develop all of the teeth, then Phase 2 presents the perfect opportunity for the orthodontist to attach braces to all the developed teeth and align them correctly.
 It is done only when all teeth are permanent.
-It also take anything from 10 months to 15 months before the braces can be removed.
+It also takes anything from 10 months to 15 months before the braces can be removed.

 - Comprehensive Orthodontic Treatment